Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

 What They Found

-The supplement plan worked just as well as standard osteoporosis medications.
+- The supplement plan was as effective as standard osteoporosis medications.

 Nutritional supplements may help strengthen bones, even in tough cases.
-This approach could be a safe and natural alternative, but more research is needed to confirm the findings.
+This approach could be a safe and natural alternative; however, further research is needed to confirm the findings.

 The Proposed Mechanism of Micronutrients for Bone Health